History and Evolution of Apple Logo: Journey from Fruit to Fame

 Mystery always drives curiosity.
 The less you reveal about your brand; the more people crave to find out.
 Since its inception, Apple has always used riddles and puzzles in order to attract loyal customers.
 Steve Jobs has always revealed a little about their brand logo and leaves room for speculation.

-Today, Apple is considered one of the strongest brands in the world.
-It is the only company with a market capitalization of $1.2 trillion.
-A big thanks to its powerful logo, marketing drive, and innovation.
+Apple is known as the strongest brand in the world and it is actually the only company that has a market capitalization of $1.2 trillion.
+A few reasons behind the success of the brand are innovation, marketing drive, and of course its powerful logo.

 Today, the bitten logo of Apple is almost everywhere.
 The logo has become synonymous with luxury, reliability, power, style, wealth, and innovation.
 Moreover, the logo is so recognizable that it can represent the company without its actual name, i.e, Apple Inc.